nasaharvest/crop-mask/README.md

 **Prerequisite: Getting unlabeled data:**
 1. Ensure local environment is set up.
 3. In [dataset_unlabeled.py](src/datasets_unlabeled.py) add a new `UnlabeledDataset` object into the `unlabeled_datasets` list and specify the required parameters.
-4. To begin exporting satellite data from Google Earth Engine run (from scripts directory):
+4. To begin exporting satellite data from Google Earth Engine, run (from scripts directory):
     ```bash
     python export_for_unlabeled.py --dataset_name <dataset name>
     ```